viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 The terms 140 and 845 are the resistors on the analog inputs.

+The factor $`1 \times 10^{-9}`$ is capacitance of AAF's capacitor.

 Further details on how the equation was constructed can be found in the Application Note [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc).

+In theory, the settling time of 15.1725 μs allows for a 65.909 kHz sampling rate.
+In the later chapter, we will explore how the circuit behaves in practice.

 > [!IMPORTANT]
 >
-> Please note that any additional resistance of circuitry you connect to the Cora Z7's pins A0-A5 can further increase the acquisition time needed.
+> Please note that any additional resistance of circuitry you connect to the Cora Z7's pins A0-A5 can further increase the settling time needed.
 > In order to achieve a reliable measurement, the voltage source connected to pins A0-A5 must act as having low internal resistance.

-**TODO:**

-**Determine the DCLK and ADCCLK**
-We need ADCCLK 1713.6 kHz.

-We will set the XADC to use 10 ADCCLK clocks for the acquisition.
-For 10 clocks to have a duration of 629 ns, we would need to use a frequency of 15.898&nbsp;MHz.
-We need to find an XADC input frequency DCLK, which, divided by an integer, results in a frequency close to 15.898&nbsp;MHz.

-Using a Clocking Wizard, we are able to generate an output frequency of 95.363 MHz (with the Wizard clocked by 50&nbsp;MHz from the Zynq FCLK_CLK0).
-95.363 MHz divided by 6 gives us a DCLK of 15.894 MHz, which is very close to the value we desire.

-With ADCCLK of 15.894 MHz, we will achieve a sampling rate of 497 ksps (a single conversion cycle will take 32 ADCCLKs).

-### Bipolar input acquisition time of Cora Z7
+### Settling time of bipolar input of Cora Z7

-Equation 2-1 from UG480 for acquisition time in unipolar mode:
+Equation 2-1 from UG480  [Equation 2-1](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_35025_Equation2_1) in the [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Analog-Inputs) for acquisition time in unipolar mode:
 ```math
 t_{ACQ} = 9 \times R_{MUX} \times C_{SAMPLE}
 ```